Bette Bolivar: Early life and education

-Controversies
+Service

 In 2017, Bolivar was officially reprimanded by then-commander of the United States Indo-Pacific Command, Admiral Philip S. Davidson for three of five substantiated allegations against her in relation to the Fat Leonard scandal which took place during her command of the USS Salvor in 1998.
 Davidson's letter of reprimand determined that Bolivar had wrongly accepted gifts in the form of "a free hotel room, dinner, drinks, entertainment and a golf excursion" from Leonard Glenn Francis, owner of Glenn Defense Marine Asia.
-However, it was also argued that she had never willingly accepted the gifts or was aware of Fat Leonard's criminal activities in any way, and Davidson instead considered the matter closed.
+However, it was also argued that she hadn't willingly accepted the gifts or was aware of Fat Leonard's criminal activities, and Davidson instead considered the matter closed.
 No further action was taken against her.

 In 2019, Chief of Naval Operations John M. Richardson unexpectedly stripped Bolivar of her authority to preside over two SEAL-related court-martial cases, namely those of Jacob X. Portier and Eddie Gallagher.
 This was in response to a letter by Bolivar to Gallagher's civilian defense attorney, Timothy Parlatore, requesting that a harsher punishment be meted out to the Navy SEAL, suggesting that factors such as witness intimidation, interference with the administration of justice, the effect of deferment on the good order and discipline on the command and Gallagher’s character could be considered, and that Parlatore’s plea “fails to satisfy” those concerns".
 In essence, this was a show of support for a harsher punishment for Gallagher in opposition to what was supported by the military jury of his peers.